 Of course!
 Easiest thing to do is to look up the time of a Sunday service and go along.
 Then you’ll hear the organ and find out what an actual service in church feels like.

 Fees are set by Parliament nationally for Church of England churches.
-In 2020 the total wedding fee including an organist and verger is £639.
+In 2021 the total wedding fee including an organist and verger is currently £660.
 If you choose St Euny Church and want the bells to be rung, it is an extra £129.
 Prices usually go up about 2% per year.

-If you live outside our benefice you will need to arrange to have your banns called at the parish church where you live.
-You can find the relevant contact information on www.achurchnearyou.com If you don’t live here now, there is a separate fee of £45 in 2020 for these banns to be called.
-If you live in and are marrying in our benefice there is no extra charge for banns.
+If you live in the Redruth benefice and are marrying in one of churches there is no extra charge for your banns to be read.
+If you live outside the Redruth benefice you will need to arrange to have your banns called at the parish church where you live.
+You can find the relevant contact information on www.achurchnearyou.com.
+There is a separate fee of £46 in 2021 for these extra banns to be called.

 What if I’ve been married before?